| | | | |

 Once the eggs have been tempered, we can add them to the remaining cranberry sauce.

 • Cook the eggs and cranberry mixture for about 10 minutes to allow the custard to thicken.
+Continue to stir the pan constantly in order to keep the custard smooth.

-• Once it has thickened enough, turn the heat off and allow it to cool down almost completely.
+• Remove the pan from the heat and allow it to cool down almost completely.
 I tend to cover the custard with a plastic wrap to prevent it from forming a crust.

-• Using a serving spoon or a ladle, spoon the custard into the prebaked and cooled crust.
+• Using a serving spoon or a ladle, spoon the cooled custard into the prebaked and cooled crust.

 • Place it in the fridge for at least 2-4 hours to allow the custard to set.